brshallo/funspotr/README.md

 ```

 *To spot which package a function is from you must have the package
-installed locally.* Hence for files on other’ github repos or that you
+installed locally.* Hence for files on others’ github repos or that you
 created on a different machine, it is a good idea to start with
 `funspotr::check_pkgs_availability()` to see which packages you are
 missing.